usnistgov/MUD-PD/README.md

 See LICENSE.TXT

 ## Key Updates
+2021-03-31: Final planned feature push - Data processing threaded separately from GUI, improving the feel and responsiveness.
+MUD Wizard updated to allow rules to be copied or moved between communication types

-2021-03-12: Final planned feature push - PcapNg files now supported (read/write capture environment details from/to the comment field).
+2021-03-12: PcapNg files now supported (read/write capture environment details from/to the comment field).
 MUD files are now generated through a newly designed wizard that requires "muddy" *see prerequisites

 2020-07-24: Local caching of device details

 2020-06-25: Fingerbank integration to assist in device identification

-2020-06-25: Multiprocessing of PCAP files enabled (4+ threads recommended)
+2020-06-25: Multiprocessing of PCAP files enabled (4+ cores/threads recommended)

-2019-10-22: Generation of human readable reports enabled
+2019-10-22: Generation of human-readable reports enabled

 # Prerequisites and Use